Enrolling in School

 Behavior at School

-To enroll a student who has not attended school in the United States or a U.S. accredited school during the previous two years, parents must first visit the International Admissions and Enrollment office.
-Otherwise, parents should contact their local school.
+To enroll a student who has not attended school in the United States or a U.S. accredited school during the previous two years, parents/guardians must first visit the International Admissions and Enrollment office.
+Otherwise, parents/guardians should contact their local school.

 The following documents are required to enroll your child:

-Proficiency Assessment is scheduled.
-To finish the registration process, parents must contact the registrar at their child's local school.
+To complete registration, parents/guardians must contact the registrar at their child's home school.

 Parents with children who have been attending schools in the United States, or who have already visited the